KITmetricslab/covid19-forecast-hub-de/README.md

 - [MIT](https://www.covidanalytics.io/) (JHU; Apache 2.0)
 - [University of Geneva / Swiss Data Science Center](https://renkulab.shinyapps.io/COVID-19-Epidemic-Forecasting/) (ECDC; none given)
 - [YYG](http://covid19-projections.com/) (JHU; MIT)

+## Ensemble building

+One of the goals of this forecast hub is to combine the available forecasts into an ensemble prediction as [already done in the US Forecast Hub](https://github.com/reichlab/covid19-forecast-hub#ensemble-model).

 ## Forecast hub team